SondreHauk/TTK4145-Sanntid/README.md

 - Multiple elevators are more efficient than a single one

 ## Initialization of elevator
 An elevator can be initialized from the command line with: `go run main.go --port="..." --id="..."`.
+However, to include handling of power loss;
+1. Build an executable with `go build -o "myprogram" main.go`
+2. Run the executable with `./myprogram --port="..." --id="..."`.

 Each elevator must be assigned an unique id at initialization.

 # The Button Light Contract